Friendship Highway (China–Nepal)

 The Friendship Highway (also known as the China-Nepal Highway, 中尼公路 (中尼公路, Zhongni Gonglu)) is an 800 km scenic route connecting the capital of Tibet, Lhasa, with the Chinese/Nepalese border at the Sino-Nepal Friendship Bridge between Zhangmu and Kodari.
 It includes the westernmost part of China National Highway 318 (Shanghai-Zhangmu) and crosses three passes over 5000 m before dropping to 1750 m at the border.

 The 2015 earthquakes in the region closed the highway and caused many evacuations.
-By 2016 there were some repairs but trading on the route was not restored to pre-quake levels.
+By 2016, there were some repairs but trading on the route was not restored to pre-quake levels.

 Background

-From Lhasa, the Friendship Highway follows the Kyi Chu river for about 60 km up to the confluence with the Yarlung Tsangpo River (Brahmaputra) at Chushul.
+From Lhasa, the Friendship Highway follows the Kyi Chu river for about 60 km up to the confluence with the Yarlung Tsangpo River at Chushul.
 The main route continues along the Yarlung valley up to Shigatse, Tibet's second-largest city and formerly the home of the Panchen Lamas.
 A subsidiary branch crosses the Yarlung Tsangpo at Chushul and crosses the 4800 m high Gampa La, passes along turquoise Yamdrok Yutso lake before crossing the 5045 m high Karo La at the foot of Noijin Kangsang, and following downstream the Nyang Chu valley through Gyantse up to Shigatse.

 From Shigatse, continuing west parallel to the Yarlung Tsangpo valley, the road passes Lhatse and forks just beyond at Chapu, where China National Highway 219 continues west and upriver, finally crossing the Brahmaputra/Indus divide near sacred Mount Kailash and Lake Manasarovar, then on to Ali in Gar County.